Skip to main content

 Editorial standards

 The working rule on this site is simple: official guidance comes first.
-We check key GOV.UK pages, compare wording against current HMRC guidance, and update summaries when the route, timing or repayment rules change.
+Before changing a summary, we check the current GOV.UK page, compare it with the wording used by HMRC, and then update the plain-English explanation if the route, timing or repayment guidance has changed.

 Feedback